 where Pu1Ai means the numerical value of the physicochemical index u1 for the amino acid Ai while Pu2Ai+d means the numerical value of the physicochemical index u2 for the amino acid Ai+d.
 Pu1 and Pu2 represent the average values for physicochemical index μ1 and μ2, respectively.

-ACC (Auto-cross-covariance) encoding: ACC is a combination of AC and CC, which measures both the correlation of two same and different physicochemical properties between i-th amino acid and (i+d)-th amino acid.
+ACC (Auto-cross-covariance) encoding: ACC is a combination of AC and CC, which measures both the correlation of two same and different physicochemical properties between i-th and (i+d)-th amino acid.
 The length of the ACC feature vector is N*N*d, where N is the number of physicochemical indices and d is the distance between two residues.

 PDT (Physicochemical distance transformation) encoding: PDT transforms each protein sequence into a fixed-length numeric vector by integrating the sequence-order information with PCP [6].
 The sequence-order information with physicochemical properties can be represented as: